Introduction

 Differential analysis, marginal costing, and activity-based costing are some of the techniques utilized in similar costing (ABC).
 The differential analysis compares two or more alternatives in terms of costs and advantages, whereas marginal costing examines variable costs and their impact on the total profitability of a product or service.
 The ABC approach is a mechanism for giving indirect costs to products or services based on the activities that consume those costs.

 Relevant costing can apply to many types of decisions in business, such as make or buy decisions, special order decisions, and shut-down decisions.
-Make or buy decisions involve producing a product or service in-house or outsourcing it to a third party, while special order decisions involve Agree to receive a one-time order for a product outside the normal scope of business operations.
+Make or buy decisions involve producing a product or service in-house or outsourcing it to a third party, while special order decisions involve agreeing to receive a one-time order for a product outside the normal scope of business operations.
 Shutdown decisions involve temporarily or permanently halting the production of a product.